 by Kathryn Borland This 120-page book is written as historical fiction and tells about the life of Phillis Wheatley Peters.

 Chapter eight of this book connects the American Revolution with Wheatley Peters's poem: "To the Right Honorable William, Earl of Dartmouth" (click here for the poem).
 In the chapter, Phillis reads the poem aloud and thereby introduces readers to the actual words of the poem.
 For a dramatization of "To the Right Honorable William, Earl of Dartmouth," click here.
 This is a video that includes reflections on the appointment of William, Earl of Dartmouth, by Phillis Wheatley, 1772, and the 1773 Petition for Manumission from Felix to Governor Hutchinson.
 Follow-up discussions might ask students to think about the ways Wheatley Peters's experience of slavery influences her discussion of liberty.
 Students might also read from the famous American poet, Cornelius Eady, who wrote a poem in honor of the mother Phillis never saw again (click here).
-Perhaps, students might write a poem to her mother or family the way Cornelius Eady has.
-Please consider having middle school readers and writers submit these writing/drawing activities to the 2023 DFW-Writes-WheatleyPeters Contest (click here for more). |
+Perhaps, students might write a poem to her mother or family the way Cornelius Eady has. |

 For a text about African Americans and the American Revolution for middle school readers and writers, please see Answering the Cry for Freedom: Stories of African Americans and the American Revolution by Gretchen Woelfle (2016).
 For the introduction and section of the book dedicated to Phillis Wheatley Peters, click here.
 The book also includes chapters on: Boston King, Agrippa Hull, James Armistead Lafayette, Elizabeth Mumbet Freeman, Prince Hall, Mary Perth, Ona Judge, Sally Hemings, Paul Cuffe, John Kizell, Richard Allen, and Jarena Lee.